bottenderjs/bottenderjs.github.io/content/docs/Guides-Intents.md

 ## Events

-// Todo:
-// explain event
-// event list links ...Message, Postback

-Every time the handler is called with an incoming request, parsed event instance will be attached to context so that you can access it via `context.event`.
+Every time when there is an incoming request, the [handler](./APIReference-Handler) will be called and parse out events from the request.
+Afterwards, the Event instance is attached to [context](./APIReference-Context) so that you can access it via `context.event`.
+Bottender help you recognize what kind of the message or the payload sent from users.
+In this way, you are able to handle intents more easily.

+Check [Event Reference](./APIReference-Event) to get more information about event.

 ## Pattern Matching